iRNA-COSI/APAeval/execution_workflows/CSI-UTR/README.md

    with the path to DaPars, and if using your own genome file, make sure to use the absolute path to your genome file

 ### Running the differential workflow
-- Set the 'mode' parameter in conf/modules.config to "differential"
+- Set the 'run_differential' parameter in conf/modules.config to true
-- Change 'output_file' parameter in conf/modules.config to the desired file name that ends with '.tsv'
+- Change 'differential_out' parameter in conf/modules.config to the desired file name that ends with '.tsv'
-- Ensure the sample sheet contains exactly two distinct conditions in the condition column.
+- Ensure the sample sheet contains exactly two distinct conditions in the condition column and at least two replicates per condition.
 An example input file is samplesheet_example_files.csv
 - Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files.csv

 ### Running the identification workflow
-- Set the 'mode' parameter in conf/modules.config to "identification"
+- Set the 'run_identification' parameter in conf/modules.config to true
-- Change 'output_file' parameter in conf/modules.config to the desired file name that ends with '.bed'
+- Change 'identification_out_suffix' parameter in conf/modules.config to the desired file name that ends with '.bed'
-- In the sample sheet, the same sample should be provided twice, but each row should have a distinct condition in the `condition` column.
-Exactly two rows must be present in the sample sheet.
-The workflow will then treat the two rows as two different conditions, a requirement for DaPars to run successfully.
-An example sample sheet is samplesheet_example_files_identification.csv.
+- Ensure the sample sheet contains exactly two distinct conditions in the condition column and at least two replicates per condition.
+An example input file is samplesheet_example_files.csv
 - Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files_identification.csv

 ## Output & post-processing